joey1089/Green_Terraform/README.md

 # Green_Terraform
-Terraform Projects - learning and doing same time. so keep checking this out.
+Terraform Projects - learning and doing Terraform related Projects to upskill. so keep checking this out.